 How do you propagate a snake plant?

-And since we’re talking about removing snake plant babies from mother plants, now is a good time to segue into propagation.
-You can propagate a snake plant many ways, and I have a whole post all about how to propagate them.
+Now is a good time to segue into propagation.
+You can propagate a snake plant many ways, and I have a whole guide all about how to propagate them.
 Here’s a quick overview.

 1. Propagating a snake plant by division